wp-plugins/ewww-image-optimizer/readme.txt

 * WP Symposium support
 * Bulk restoration of converted images

+= 1.6.2 =
+* added license exceeded status into status message so users know if they've gone over

 = 1.6.1 =
 fixed: temporary jpgs were not being deleted (leftovers from testing for last release)
 fixed: jpgs would not be converted to pngs if jpgs had already been optimized